Skip to main content

 { Keep only row_number = 1 (the last transaction) }

 { 6.
-Join Spine with Data }
+Join Spine with Data and Carry Forward }

-last_tx_per_month.new_balance AS balance,
+last_tx_per_month.new_balance

 FROM account_months